 The Fund's investors are mainly from the Eurozone, with the subscriptions and redemptions of the investor shares denominated in Euro.
-The Fund primarily invests in Euro denominated corporate and sovereign fixed income securities and equity securities.
+The Fund primarily invests in Euro denominated equity securities.
 The performance of the Fund is measured and reported to investors in Euro.
 The Board of Directors considers the Euro as the currency that most faithfully represents the economic effects of the underlying transactions, events and conditions.
 The financial statements are presented in Euro, which is the Fund's functional and presentation currency.